htngit/xenderin/Settings_Plan.md

 ✅ **Refund**: 14 days for service complaints, transfer to bank
 ✅ **Rate Limit**: Warning only for >300 msg/hour
 ✅ **New User**: Auto Free plan with 5 messages
+✅ **UI Display - Pro Plan**: Show infinity symbol (∞) for quota instead of numbers in ALL dashboard components

 ### Company Info (for Invoices)